kanthorlabs/kanthorq/website/docs/002-concepts/006-consumer.md

 Not like stream, consumer registry contains some runtime configuration that control how a consumer should handle their tasks.

 - `cursor`: When a consumer is registred, it will be empty.
-But after any execution, `cursor` is the `id` property of the latest event we can pull out of stream with `topic` filter.
-For example, after the first execution with topic `order.created`, the latest id we can retrieve is `id_10`, next execution will always take the filter that `id > id_10` as the condition to filter our already processed events or tasks
+But after any execution, `cursor` is the `id` property of the latest event we can pull out of stream with `subject` filter.
+For example, after the first execution with subject `order.created`, the latest id we can retrieve is `id_10`, next execution will always take the filter that `id > id_10` as the condition to filter our already processed events or tasks

 - `attempt_max` control how many attempt we want to do before give up on error tasks.

 ### Consumer

 A consumer itself store a group of tasks that are generated from events in a stream.
-If your stream `kanthorq_stream_order_update` has 999 events of topic `order.cancelled` and you have a consumer `kanthorq_consumer_registry` that subscribed to the event, you will have 999 tasks inside the consumer names `kanthorq_consumer_send_cancellation_email`
+If your stream `kanthorq_stream_order_update` has 999 events of subject `order.cancelled` and you have a consumer `kanthorq_consumer_registry` that subscribed to the event, you will have 999 tasks inside the consumer names `kanthorq_consumer_send_cancellation_email`

 So when you want to get a list of tasks for your subscriber, you need to perform two action

-- Generate a list of tasks for your consumer for matching events of consumer topic
+- Generate a list of tasks for your consumer for matching events of consumer subject
 - Pull out what tasks you have generated before with its information

 ```mermaid